beam-community/bamboo/README.md

 * Make it super easy to unit test.
 No special functions needed.
 * Easy to test delivery in integration tests.
 As little repeated code as possible.

-See the [API Reference](api-reference.html) for the most up to date information.
+See the module docs for the most up to date information.

 ## Usage